GeminiLight/drl-sfcp/README.md

 # DRL-SFCP

-PyTorch implementation of our paper "[DRL-SFCP: Adaptive Service Function Chains Placement with Deep Reinforcement Learning](https://ieeexplore.ieee.org/document/9500964)" which is accepted by ICC 2021.
+This is the implementation of our paper titled "[DRL-SFCP: Adaptive Service Function Chains Placement with Deep Reinforcement Learning](https://ieeexplore.ieee.org/document/9500964)", which is accepted by ICC 2021.

 **Note:
-This algorithm has been integrated into [Virne](https://github.com/GeminiLight/virne), a NFV simulator, where you can find more details.**
+This algorithm has been integrated into [Virne](https://github.com/GeminiLight/virne), an NFV simulator, where you can find more details.**

 ## Installation